IU-Capstone-Project-2025/open-labs-share/CONTRIBUTING.md

    - Issue automatically appears in **Backlog**

 2. **Create a Branch**
-   - Check `Development` tab in thhe issue itself, and click on `Create a branch for this issue or link a pull request`
+   - Check `Development` tab in the issue itself, and click on `Create a branch for this issue or link a pull request`
-   - Branch source must be dev
+   - Branch source must be `dev`
    - Click on `Create branch`
    - Insert suggested commands to the terminal
    - Branch will be created and issue will be moved to **In Progress**